ExinOne/support.exinone.com/docs/Features/AutoInvest.md

 Q: How can I confirm that the assets are exclusively used and will not be moved?

 A: The "AutoInvest Account" provides an access token to the holding account, which allows you to query the current holdings in real time through the Mixin Network browser.
-The assets of this account will not be misappropriated except for the automatic deduction by the "AutoInvesting" function.
+The assets of this account will not be misappropriated except for the automatic deduction by the "AutoInvesting" feature.

 ---